You may have developed high levels of ‘avoidance’ thinking and behaviour that could act as a handbrake on your success.

 Hi, I am Karl Perry.

-I coach people to develop thinking habits that create success.
+I coach people to develop thinking styles that create success.

-Some thinking habits act as a handbrake on success.
+Some thinking styles are a handbrake on success.

 - Self-doubt and self-blame

 If you think any of these statements describe you then your ‘avoidance’ thinking on the circumplex could be high.

 ‘Avoidance’ thinking is a security based style and will act as a handbrake.

 The good news is that you can change this!